daniel4x/daniel4x.github.io/_news/announcement_3.md

 In our latest Medium article Tal Shapira, Anat Bremler-Barr, and I redefine the scope of the "libwebp" vulnerability.
 We reveal previously unrecognized affected products using LLMs and knowledge graph representation learning.

-Link to our Medium article: https://medium.com/@daniel4x/redefining-libwebp-vulnerability-scoping-with-llms-and-knowledge-graphs-3f4aa2069ffc
+Link to our Medium article: [Redefining “libwebp” Vulnerability Scoping with LLMs and Knowledge Graphs](https://medium.com/@daniel4x/redefining-libwebp-vulnerability-scoping-with-llms-and-knowledge-graphs-3f4aa2069ffc)